Kim Thomson

-Kim Ellen Thomson (born 1964) is a British actress who has appeared on stage, television and film since the early 1980s in both the United Kingdom and the United States.
+Kim Ellen Thomson (born 1960) is a British actress who has appeared on stage, television and film since the early 1980s in both the United Kingdom and the United States.

 Early life

-Thomson was born on 1964, although other sources have said in 1960 and 1964, in Scotland or Bath, Somerset, England to a Scottish father and Irish mother.
-Her parents split when she was three years old, and she was raised in Surrey by her father's parents, who were originally from Alloa.
+Thomson was born in 1964, although other sources have said in 1960 and 1964, in Scotland or Bath, Somerset, England to a Scottish father and Irish mother.
+Her parents separated when she was three years old, and she was raised in Surrey by her father's parents, who were originally from Alloa.
 At the age of six, she was sent to a boarding school for five years.
 Much later she went on record to say boarding schools should be abolished.

 She trained as an actress at the Central School of Speech and Drama.